zimindev/lnx-arch-i3wm-setup-nordic-theme/README.md

 ## ✅ Done!

-We now have a clean, powerful, and beautiful `Arch + i3` setup with:
+You now have a clean, powerful, and beautiful `Arch + i3` setup with:

-* Nordic theme 🌌
+* Nordic GTK theme 🌌
 * Nerd Fonts + JetBrains Mono ✨
-* Custom cursors 🎯
+* Custom cursors in Nordic style 🎯
-* Essential dev tools 🛠️
+* Essential dev tools and apps 🛠️
-* Smooth notifications and effects 💬
+* Smooth notifications and compositor effects 💬

----